-So after seven episodes, the identity of the mole is revealed.
-It’s interesting that they didn’t pad it out for longer, instead the reveal happens at the ten minute mark.
+So after six and a bit episodes, the identity of the mole is revealed.
+It’s interesting that they didn’t pad it out until later in the episode, instead the reveal happens at the ten minute mark.
 Peter Guillam displays understandable anger at the lives lost.
 “You butchered my agents… How many since?
 How many?
 Two hundred?… Three?… FOUR?”
 Smiley remains calm, although in his own undemonstrative way he does display the odd spasm of anger later on.

 So Gerald the mole was Bill Haydon.
 Smiley contacts Lacon, Alleline, Bland and Esterhase and plays them the incriminating recording which proves Haydon’s guilt.